taw10/crystfel/doc/man/crystfel_unitcell.5.md

     CrystFEL unit cell file version 1.0

 If the first line is anything else, the file will be treated as a PDB file.
-This is the most common reason for a unit cell file not being read as expected.

 The remaining lines have the following general form: